heming-zhang/TorML/README.md

     * Class: ClassName
     * Private: PRIVATE_NAME
     * Others: others_name
-    * All in signle form
+    * All in single form
     * Use "" as you can, and use '' if it has to be